supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

 1. Select the **Review + Create** button to review the configuration.

 1. Select **Create** to finish.

+## Review
+In this lab, you have completed the following:
+- Accessed the Microsoft Sentinel Workspace
+- Connected the Microsoft Defender for Cloud data connector
+- Connected the Azure Activity data connector

 ## Select **Next** to continue to Lab 2.